Dzenly/tia/readme.md

 I change the 'patch' version part at adding new functionality and bug fixes, and change the 'minor' version part at changes which break backward compatibility.

-After 1.0.0 (it is planned as of June 2016) version I will follow SEMVER strictly.
+After 1.0.0 (it is planned as of July 2016) version I will follow SEMVER strictly.

 ----------------------------------